-The Campania Arte Card is a fantastic savings deal on public transportation and sightseeing in the Naples region including skip-the-line admission to Pompeii, Herculaneum, Paestum and major museums.
+Save with the Campania Arte Card on public transportation and sightseeing in the Naples region (Campania) including skip-the-line admission to Pompeii, Herculaneum, Paestum, and major museums.

-Public transportation on local buses, the Naples metro, and regional trains are free.
+Public transportation on local buses, the Naples metro, and regional trains are included for free on the 3-day card.
 This is a major benefit as it cuts out the need for queuing up to buy regional train tickets, which are often available at ticket windows only.

-The 3-day Campania Artecard Tutta la Regione is currently available in two versions:
+The 3-day Campania Artecard is currently available in two versions:

 - €32 – 3 days for adults